lzt68/2021-DSA5101-Machine-Learning-Project/README.md

 bank_name.txt : Description for the features of data, the reference and some details regarding to where the data from are also included.

+DSA5101 Project Slides.pdf: Our slides for this presentation

 "Data Exploration and Preprocssing":

 + Data Exploration.ipynb: The notebook that is used to carry on data exploration